superyoman/comfyui_lumaAPI/README.md

 - Copy the cookie to key.json

 ![1](tutorial.png)
-- use image_generation.json (in workflow) for Luma image2video generation
+- Use image_generation.json (in workflow) for Luma image2video generation
 - Get the result id, record saved in output/luma video/record_id.txt
-- use check_result.json to get the video link if Luma generation finished,video will be downloaded automatically if *download* is true.
+- Use check_result.json to get the video link if Luma generation finished,video will be downloaded automatically if *download* is true.
 - Video will be saved in *output/luma video* folder